Super-Linear: A Lightweight Pretrained Mixture of Linear Experts for Time Series Forecasting: Related Work

 \paragraph{Mixture of Experts.} Mixture of Experts (MoE) \citep{cai2024survey, jacobs1991adaptive} enhances efficiency and scalability by dynamically selecting specialized sub-models for different tasks, reducing computational overhead while maintaining high performance.
 Although widely used in language models \citep{cai2024survey}, MoE has been sparingly applied to time series forecasting, beginning with the Mixture of Experts Model (MEM) \citep{zeevi1996time}, which extends autoregressive models into a nonlinear universal approximator.
 Models such as FEDformer \citep{zhou2022fedformer} utilize MoE for different average pooling selection, while Moirai-MoE and Time-MoE \citep{woo2024unified, shi2024time}, incorporate MoE within their designs.
 MoLE \citep{ni2024mixture} introduces weighted linear experts for in-domain forecasting, and FreqMoE \citep{liu2025freqmoe} processes distinct frequency bands for prediction.
-Our approach scales these ideas into a centralized, linear-enhanced pretrained model capable of handling diverse datasets while maintaining a sparse architectural design.
+Distinguishably, our approach scales these ideas into a centralized, linear-enhanced pretrained model capable of handling diverse datasets, while maintaining a sparse architecture built around a single linear-expert MoE layer, unlike other MoE methods that rely on intermediate, non-linear modules.